jaibeer72/VulkanGFX/ReadMe.md

 # How to build
 ## requirements
 - cmake
-- pip / will be installed by the run.sh file if possioble not considered all edge cases yes
+- pip / will be installed by the run.sh file if possible (Sadly currently working on the Mac and I have yet to work on bat files.
+So not all edge cases have been considered.
+It's in the pipeline for September.)

 ## how to build the Xcode project
 - in the folder running the command ```source MakeProject.sh``` should give you an easy way to build the project